thanasisn/SDR_enhancement_LAP/article/article_doc.md

 In addition, we provide in Figure an example scatter plot between the measured GHI and the modeled cloud-free irradiance for one year (2005), where the CE and ECE events are clearly grouped above the cloud-free irradiance (approximated with the green line).
+The grey colored data points above this line correspond to the ambiguous data points discussed above.
+Finally, the black belt just below the green line is formed from data measured mainly under cloud-free conditions,conditions with the spread likely caused by the short-term variability of AOD.
+A small fraction of these data corresponds also to cases with thin cirrus clouds causing weak attenuation of GHI, often indistinguishable from the attenuation by aerosols.

 ![Figure 2.3: Example of CE identification in Thessaloniki for 2019-07-11.
-The green line with blue symbols depicts the measured GHI in one minute steps.
-Red line shows the modelled threshold E for the detection of CE events, which are denoted with red circles.Black curve represents the TOA TSI on horizontal plane.](media/rId35.png){width="4.436619641294838in" height="4.54929571303587in"}
+The green line with blue symbols depicts the measured GHI in one-minute steps.
+The red line shows the modelled threshold for the detection of CE events, which are denoted with red circles.
+The black line represents the TOA TSI on a horizontal plane, equivalent to the threshold for the identification of ECE events, shown with red circles.
+The purple line is the modeled cloud-free irradiance.
+The dark yellow line is the solar constant of 1367\\,\\text{W}/\\text{m}\^{2}](media/rId35.png){width="4.436619641294838in" height="4.54929571303587in"}

 Figure 2.3: Example of CE identification in Thessaloniki for 2019-07-11.
-The green line with blue symbols depicts the measured GHI in one minute steps.
-Red line shows the modelled threshold $E$ for the detection of CE events, which are denoted with red circles.Black curve represents the TOA TSI on horizontal plane.
+The green line with blue symbols depicts the measured GHI in one-minute steps.
+The red line shows the modelled threshold for the detection of CE events, which are denoted with red circles.
+The black line represents the TOA TSI on a horizontal plane, equivalent to the threshold for the identification of ECE events, shown with red circles.
+The purple line is the modeled cloud-free irradiance.
+The dark yellow line is the solar constant of $1367\,\text{W}/\text{m}^{2}$

 ![Figure 2.4: Example scatter plot of the measured GHI and the reference cloud-free irradiance in Thessaloniki for the year 2005.
-The over-irradiance for CE and ECE events is color coded, while the remaining data points are shown in black.
+The over-irradiance for CE and ECE events is colour coded, while the remaining data points are shown in black.
 The reference green line goes through the origin with a slope of one.](media/rId39.png){width="5.833333333333333in"